How to Secure End of Life Equipment

 Destroy the Data:

 There are a few methods companies can use when destroying data, but if it is not done correctly, it can lead to a data breach.
-For example, if a hard drive is reformatted or repartitioned to "erase" data using software that cannot access all of the information, traces of encrypted data will remain.
+For example, if a hard drive is reformatted or repartitioned to “erase” data using software that cannot access all of the information, traces of encrypted data will remain.
 Physically destroying the device helps make the data more difficult to recover, but simply hammering or drilling a hard drive or solid state drive is not 100% effective.
 Unless a drive is shredded down to fragments too small to recover data from, forensics software can still retrieve information.
-Data should be destroyed in compliance with the current industry recognized destruction standard, the NIST 800-88r1 Guidelines for Media Sanitization.
+Data on Hard Drives and Solid State Drives should be destroyed in compliance with the current industry recognized destruction standard, the NIST 800-88r1 Guidelines for Media Sanitization.

 Some companies choose to have their own employees complete the data destruction before devices leave their possession.
 Others choose to use a third party contractor specialized in on-site destruction to avoid time-consuming data wiping or labor intensive (and often noneffective) drilling, crushing or hammering.
 When it comes to data destruction, steps must not be missed and it must be done correctly.
 If your policy is so stringent that an outside company cannot be used, you should have a team within your organization that is specialized in the same skills and has access to the same equipment as an outside specialized vendor.